 6.3 The conditions for Faculty, Students Learning and Teaching, School and Campus awards must be:

-- approved by the relevant Faculty Board, the DVC (SLT) or the relevant Associate Vice-Chancellor; and
+- approved by the relevant Faculty Board, the DVCE or the relevant Associate Vice-Chancellor; and

 - tabled at Academic Administrative Committee (AAC) for noting by Academic Board.